MarbleBag/Gobchat/docs/README.md

 This chat command can be used to manipulate a player group without using the config menu, for example via macros.
 To use the group command, type `/e gc group`.

 Groupnumber is a number, starting from 1 and references the group you want to manipulate.
-The assigned number is identical to the position in the config menu..
+The assigned number is identical to the position in the config menu.

 Next is the task which should be performed.
 Possible values are `add`, `remove` and `clear`

 ##### clear
 Doesn't need any additional  arguments.
 This task will remove all players from a group.
 Example: